• Home

 Instructions

-• Press tofu by placing it on a cutting board between several sheets of paper towels, and placing a heavy plate or another cutting board on top.
-Allow it to sit for 20-30 minutes to drain all excess moisture. **This step is important to ensuring crispy edges on the tofu.
+1. Press tofu by placing it on a cutting board between several sheets of paper towels, and placing a heavy plate or another cutting board on top.
+Allow it to sit for 20-30 minutes to drain all excess moisture.
+This step is important for ensuring crispy edges on the tofu.

-• Cut tofu in 1-inch cubes, and put in a bowl.
+3. Cut tofu into 1-inch cubes, and place in a bowl.
 Drizzle tofu with sesame oil, coconut aminos, and arrowroot, and gently toss to evenly coat.

-• Add chopped broccoli to a bowl, and drizzle with sesame oil, and season with salt and pepper.
+4. Add chopped broccoli to a bowl, drizzle with sesame oil, and season with salt and pepper.

-• To make the teriyaki sauce, add all ingredients to a saucepan, and whisk while heating over medium heat.
+7. To make the teriyaki sauce, add all ingredients to a saucepan and whisk while heating over medium heat.
 Allow it to boil for about 1 minute while whisking to thicken.

-That's just about half the calories, a third the fat, and a quarter of the unhealthy sodium!
+This homemade version has just about half the calories, a third of the fat, and a quarter of the sodium!

 Sweet & Sour Cauliflower Bites